Cost Of Living In Panama City And Paris Might Surprise You

 Paris Most Expensive And Panama City Cheap?
 Not In My Experience…

-A friend sent me a link yesterday to The Economist’s annual survey on the world’s most and least expensive places to live.
+A friend sent me a link to a survey on the world’s most expensive places to live…

 I love these kinds of rankings.
 They’re at once interesting and meaningless.

-I have some ideas of my own about how much it costs to be in these places, and I wish I had a contact at The Economist so we could compare notes.
+I have some ideas of my own about how much it costs to be in these places, and I wish I could sit down with the person that compiles these lists so we could compare notes.

 Of course, cost of living can be largely what you make it.
 What you spend in a place has to do with the circumstances of the place but also… and perhaps more so… with what you choose to buy.